DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model.md

 `scenario`s that show how the model interacts with different components in the system.

-Each `behavior` requires a `BehaviorType` which represents the method of interaction for that behavior.
+Each `behavior` requires a `BehaviorType` which represents the mode of interaction for that behavior.

 A `behavior` can also have any combination of `input`s and `output`s.